judy25raj/microsoft-python-development-portfolio/README.md

 ---

 ## 📝 Notes
-- All projects are for educational and portfolio demonstration purposes
+- Projects are developed for portfolio, and enterprise AI demonstration purposes
 - Sensitive data and credentials are excluded
 - Each folder contains a project-level `README.md` with additional details